 Amana Takaful (Maldives) PLC started its operations in 2003.
-It is currently the only full-fledged Shariah-compliant licensed General Insurance company in the Maldives and remains a pioneer of providing the Islamic solution for insurance in the Maldives.
-The company is currently the only publicly listed insurance provider in Maldives Stock Exchange (MSE).
-On 24 November 2016, the Board of Directors of Maldives Islamic Bank resolved the transfer of 5% out of the issued share capital of the Bank, owned by ICD, to the Amana Takaful (Maldives) PLC.
-The company has remained an important institutional shareholder of the Bank since then.
+It is currently the only full-fledged Shari'ah-compliant general insurance company in the Maldives and remains a pioneer of providing Takaful solutions in the Maldives.
+Currently, Amana Takaful (Maldives) PLC is also the only publicly quoted insurance provider in Maldives Stock Exchange (MSE).
+On 24 November 2016, the Board of Directors of Maldives Islamic Bank resolved the transfer of 5% out of the issued share capital of the Bank, owned by ICD, to Amana Takaful (Maldives) PLC.